mikefelder/fabric-capacity-start-automation/README.md

 3. Import these modules in order (wait for each to complete):
    - `Az.Accounts`
    - `Az.Resources`
+> [!NOTE]

-> ⚠️ **Important**: Module import can take 10-15 minutes each.
+> Module import can take 10-15 minutes each.
 Wait for completion before proceeding.

 ### Step 5: Create and Deploy the Runbook